Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features: EVALUATION

 \subsubsection{Evaluation Metrics}

 The anomaly detection problem is modeled as a binary classification problem, so the widely-used binary classification measurements can be applied to evaluate the performance of models.
 We employ Precision: $PC=\frac{TP}{TP+FP}$, Recall: $RC=\frac{TP}{TP+FN}$, F1 score: $F1=2\cdot\frac{PC\cdot{RC}}{PC+RC}$.
-To be specific, $TP$ is the number of discovered abnormal samples by the model correctly; $FP$ is the number of normal samples that are incorrectly classified as anomalies; $FN$ is the number of anomalous samples that failed to be detected by the model.
+Specifically, $TP$ is the number of abnormal samples that the model correctly discovered; $FP$ is the number of normal samples that are incorrectly classified as anomalies; $FN$ is the number of anomalous samples that failed to be detected by the model.
 F1 score is the harmonic mean of the precision and recall, which symmetrically represents both precision and recall in one metric.
-Following~\cite{audibert2020usad}, we get the anomaly threshold by grid search for all baselines and RTAnomaly to evaluate the performance.
+Following~\cite{audibert2020usad}, we get the anomaly threshold by grid search for all baselines and \nm to evaluate the performance.

 In real-world applications, anomalies will last for a while, leading to consecutive anomalies in the monitoring metrics.
 Therefore, it is acceptable for the model to trigger an alert for any point in a contiguous anomaly segment if the delay is within the acceptable range.
 Thus, we adopt the evaluation strategy following {\cite{ren2019time, su2019robust, tuli2022tranad}} that marks the whole segment of continuous anomalies as an anomaly.
-In other words, we consider the model makes a correct prediction for an anomalous segment if at least one timestamp in the segment is successfully predicted as an anomaly.
+In other words, we consider the model to correctly predict an anomalous segment if at least one timestamp is successfully predicted as an anomaly.
+An example of the point adjustment strategy is shown in Figure {\ref{Point Adjustment}}.
+The first anomaly segment is treated as correctly predicted, so the second point of the segment is adjusted to correctly predicted as anomalous.